-3.6 Although there are no Core Strategy targets or indicators in relation to population, it is important to monitor changes to see if planning policies meet the needs of the current and future population.
+3.10 Although there are no Core Strategy targets or indicators in relation to population, it is important to monitor changes to see if planning policies meet the needs of the current and future population.
 The census is undertaken by the Office for National Statistics every 10 years and gives us a picture of all the people and households in England and Wales.
-The first results of the census carried out in 2021 are due to be published on the 28 June 2022.
-Until then, the data from the 2011 census projections and estimates have been reiterated below.
+The first results of the census carried out in 2021 have been published and are shown below below.

-North Norfolk District had an estimated resident population of 105,799 in 2020 and is predicted to have a population of 114,850, by 2036 according to the ONS population projections.
-The main settlements in the District are its seven towns (Cromer, Fakenham, Holt, North Walsham, Sheringham, Stalham and Wells-next-the-Sea) and three large villages; Hoveton, Briston / Melton Constable, and Mundesley.
+North Norfolk District had an estimated resident population of 105,799 in 2020, according to the 2011 population projections and was predicted to have a population of 114,850, by 2036 according to the ONS population projections.
+The main settlements in the District are its seven towns (Cromer, Fakenham, Holt, North Walsham, Sheringham, Stalham and Wellsnext-the-Sea) and three large villages; Hoveton, Briston / Melton Constable, and Mundesley.
 These settlements are distributed more or less evenly across the District, and accommodate around half of the population.
 The other half live in the large number of smaller villages, hamlets and scattered dwellings which are dispersed throughout the rural area.
 Overall the District is one of the most rural in lowland England.
-(Source NOMIS 2019)
+(Source NOMIS)